 The grippy dots on the palms go a long way towards helping you maintain those difficult poses for longer periods of time.
 Non-slip socks and gloves are definitely the way to go!
 Price point: Very affordable

 These gloves and socks provide slip protection, but they take the cake for comfort and wear-ability.
-Ideal for keeping warm in winter months, this cozy option is made from a mostly cotton blend that provides plenty of warmth plus moisture wicking for maximum comfort.
+Ideal for keeping warm in winter months, this cozy option has a mostly cotton blend that provides plenty of warmth plus moisture wicking for maximum comfort.
 Price point: Average

 This package offers yoga gloves for the hands and feet with one-stop shopping.
 This provides the additional benefit of having an equal amount of traction on both your hands and feet!
 At just 5 ounces, they’re lighter than even the lightest travel mats.
 They also provide 5 mm of built in padding to cushion the wrists and other joints.
 These thick pads also serve to encourage correct posture throughout your practice.
 Price point: High-end

 These gloves are specially formulated to provide you with a non-slip, stable surface that you can take with you anywhere!
 They also work well with a mat to provide extra traction and stability.
 The matching socks, Gaiam Yoga Socks, are sold separately but recommended for practicing without a mat.
-Price point: Average
+Price point: Afforable Read our complete Gaiam glove review

 This is a pair of gloves specially-designed to protect the wrist.
-They contain a patented gel design to relieve both wrist and thumb pain and to help guide your hands and wrists into the correct position.
+They contain a patented gel design to relieve both wrist and thumb pain. and they help guide your hands and wrists into the correct position.
 The added warmth provided also helps to increase blood flow to the region, while the grip-padded palm prevents slippage.
 Price point: High-end

 Things to keep in mind when making a yoga glove purchase